 Scenario description

-In certain dense ranging environments like manufacturing halls or logistics centers, many items (via attached tags at proximity) are to be tracked, and multiple location tracking solutions need to be implemented (e.g. DL-TDoA, UL-TDoA, TWR) at the same venue [1][2] running at the same time.
+In certain dense ranging environments, like manufacturing halls or logistics centers, many items (via attached tags at proximity) are to be tracked, and multiple location tracking solutions need to be implemented (e.g. DL-TDoA, UL-TDoA, TWR) at the same venue [1][2] running at the same time.

 Multiple sequences of ranging procedures may be required simultaneously: